adexdams/ml-product-planning/README.md

 # Loyalty Program as a Platform Service

 Building a product to personalize and optimize loyalty benefits for customers and retailers
+* This demo was developed following the completion of lessons on AI and building AI solutions from completing the "ElementsofAI" courses: https://www.elementsofai.com/

 ## Summary